mkalia94/mkalia94.github.io/linuxgpu.md

 * Fire up the terminal and run `sudo add-apt-repository ppa:graphics-drivers/ppa` followed by `sudo apt-get update`.
 This allows the system to search for the latest drivers.
 * Then run `ubuntu-drivers devices`.
 The output should mention your graphic card and the recommended driver.
 * Install the driver by running `sudo apt-get install nvidia-driver-xxx nvidia-settings nvidia-prime` where `xxx` is the driver number recommended in the previous step.
-In my case this was `nvidia-driver-410` (ASUS GX531 running RTX 2070, as of April 01, 2019).
+In my case this was `nvidia-driver-430` (ASUS GX531 running RTX 2070, as of September 24, 2019).
 * Reboot, if you're able to log in, run `nvidia-smi` in the terminal.
 If the output mentions the GPU ands the driver you installed, you are done!
     * If you enter a black screen on reboot, press `Ctrl+Shift+F2` to fire up `tty`.
 Use your login credentials and type `sudo apt-get remove --purge nvidia*` followed by `sudo apt-get install --reinstall xorg xserver-xorg`.